Skip to main content

 Next, show you care...

-Knowing the above warning signs is important.
-If you see these warning signs in a close friend, take them seriously.
-Showing that you care by talking about your own feelings and asking them about theirs is a good step.
+If someone you know is showing these warning signs, take them seriously.
+Showing that you care by expressing concern and giving them space to talk is a good start.

 Be direct...